-Thursday, August 14, 11am - 7pm, Racer Headquarters, 316 Harrison
+Thursday, AUGUST 18, 11am - 7pm, Racer Headquarters, 316 Harrison

-Friday, August 15, 7am - 10am, Racer Headquarters, 316 Harrison
+Friday, AUGUST 19, 7am - 10am, Racer Headquarters, 316 Harrison

-MANDATORY MEDICAL CHECK IN
+MEDICAL CHECK IN

-Identification required for check-in.
-You will have your weight taken.
-At this time, you will be required to inform medical staff of any medications or special medical conditions.
+Photo ID required for check-in.
+You provided all current medical information during the online registration process.
+During the medical check-in you will receive your official medical wristbands, that includes medical info, this must be worn at all times during the race.
+At this time, you will be required to inform medical staff of any changes in medications or special medical conditions.
 This information will be noted on a medical wristband and placed on your wrist.
 You must wear the wristband for the entire race.
-Try to wear the type of clothing and shoes you plan to wear during the race.

-Limited medical care and evaluation will be provided for you at the designated medical stations (Outward Bound, Twin Lakes and Winfield), along with the addition of a small team on Hope Pass.
+Limited medical care and evaluation will be provided for you at the designated medical stations (Outward Bound, TwinLakes and Winfield), along with the addition of a small team on Hope Pass.
 Search and rescue will be available if a runner becomes lost and/or unaccounted for.
 We are not equipped to provide medical care between stations, although we will do our best to help you.
 Stay on the trail if you become injured or ill.
 Any medical or search-and-rescue charges incurred are the sole responsibility of the runner.

-At the medical aid stations, you may have your pulse and weight taken.
-If you drop more than 7% of your body weight, you may be pulled from the race.
-If your weight is down between 3%-5%, you may be retained and asked to drink and eat to bring your weight back up.
 Medical staff members have the authority to give the runner the right to continue on to the next aid station.
 THEIR DECISIONS ARE FINAL.
 Please cooperate with them, as they will be asking you questions to evaluate your mental status and physical wellbeing.
-As you complete the race, you will be required to have the finish line medical staff check forlung congestion and any breathing difficulties.
 Runners requiring supplemental oxygen or IV fluids will not be allowed to continue.